apm-it/mmq/README_DE.md

 This software is protected by copyright and may not be reproduced, distributed or modified without the express permission of the author.

-To purchase a licence to use this software, please contact APM-IT at mmq@apm-it.eu.
+To purchase a licence to use this software, please visit the website <https://yellowcow.ch/produkt/mmq/>.

 Unauthorised use, duplication or distribution of this software is prohibited and may have legal consequences.